 Maryville College Aid

-Upon withdrawal from Maryville College or dropping to below full-time student status, any institutional aid you may have received is re-calculated according to the Maryville College Student Withdrawal Policy which is based on the federal financial aid policy's percentages.
+Upon withdrawal from Maryville College or dropping to below full-time student status, any institutional aid you may have received is re-calculated according to the Maryville College Student Withdrawal Policy.

 Should a student decide during the year or at the close of the year to terminate enrollment at Maryville College, the withdrawal procedure is as follows: